At The Heart Of The Matter

 "As a youth he first subscribed to Descartes's dualistic belief that body and mind are two separate substances, but later changed his view and asserted that they were not separate, being a single identity.
 He contended that everything that exists in Nature/Universe is one Reality (substance) and there is only one set of rules governing the whole of the reality which surrounds us and of which we are part.
 Spinoza viewed God and Nature as two names for the same reality, namely the single substance (meaning "that which stands beneath" rather than "matter") that is the basis of the universe and of which all lesser "entities" are actually modes or modifications, that all things are determined by Nature to exist and cause effects, and that the complex chain of cause and effect is only understood in part.
 That humans presume themselves to have free will, he argues, is a result of their awareness of appetites while being unable to understand the reasons why they want and act as they do."

 "Spinoza was a thoroughgoing determinist who held that absolutely everything that happens occurs through the operation of necessity.
-For him, even human behaviour is fully determined, with freedom being our capacity to know we are determined and to understand why we act as we do.
+For him, even human behavior is fully determined, with freedom being our capacity to know we are determined and to understand why we act as we do.
 So freedom is not the possibility to say "no" to what happens to us but the possibility to say "yes" and fully understand why things should necessarily happen that way.
 By forming more "adequate" ideas about what we do and our emotions or affections, we become the adequate cause of our effects (internal or external), which entails an increase in activity (versus passivity).
 This means that we become both more free and more like God, as Spinoza argues in the Scholium to Prop.
 49, Part II.
 However, Spinoza also held that everything must necessarily happen the way that it does.
 Therefore, humans have no free will.
 They believe, however, that their will is free.
 In his letter to G. H. Schaller (Letter 62), he wrote: "men are conscious of their own desire, but are ignorant of the causes whereby that desire has been determined."

-"Spinoza's philosophy has much in common with Stoicism in as much as both philosophies sought to fulfill a therapeutic role by instructing people how to attain happiness (or eudaimonia, for the Stoics).
+"Spinoza's philosophy has much in common with Stoicism in as much as both philosophies sought to fulfill a therapeutic role by instructing people how to attain happiness (or eudemonia, for the Stoics).
 However, Spinoza differed sharply from the Stoics in one important respect: he utterly rejected their contention that reason could defeat emotion.
 On the contrary, he contended, an emotion can only be displaced or overcome by a stronger emotion.
 For him, the crucial distinction was between active and passive emotions, the former being those that are rationally understood and the latter those that are not.
 He also held that knowledge of true causes of passive emotion can transform it to an active emotion, thus anticipating one of the key ideas of Sigmund Freud's psychoanalysis."

 "Given Spinoza's insistence on a completely ordered world where "necessity" reigns, Good and Evil have no absolute meaning.
 Human catastrophes, social injustices, etc. are merely apparent.
 The world as it exists looks imperfect only because of our limited perception."